UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Combined Example
-* Dijkstra shortest-path finder in a bidirectional graph
+* Dijkstra shortest-path finder in a bidirectional graph,`Dijkstra.c`
-* Note use of parallel, single, barrier, and critical clauses -- *Slide End* --
+* Note use of parallel, single, barrier, and critical clauses.
+-- *Slide End* --

 -- *Slide* --